Iowa’s Gold-Standard Selzer Poll Canceled Over Font-Size Concern

-Panic struck the electorally over-informed on Saturday night when the Des Moines Register announced that it was cancelling its Selzer poll of Iowa caucusgoers, after Pete Buttigieg’s campaign raised concerns over the survey’s methodology.
+Panic struck the electorally over-informed on Saturday night when the Des Moines Register announced that it was canceling its Selzer poll of Iowa caucusgoers, after Pete Buttigieg’s campaign raised concerns over the survey’s methodology.

 The former mayor’s campaign reached out to the Register after a supporter informed them that they received a polling call in which the operator did not mention Buttigieg’s name.
-The paper and its partners — CNN, Mediacom, and the influential company of pollster J. Ann Selzer — then conducted an internal investigation, which led to the cancellation.
+The paper and its partners — CNN, Mediacom, and the influential company of pollster J. Ann Selzer — then conducted an internal investigation, which led to the cancelation.
 According to the New York Times, one caller’s decision to change font size on the script resulted in the scrapping of the survey:

 The poll is conducted by telephone from a call center, where operators read from a prepared script of candidates’ names to determine who a voter plans to support.
 One operator had apparently enlarged the font size on their computer screen, perhaps cutting off Mr. Buttigieg’s name from the list of options, according to two people familiar with the incident who did not have permission to speak about it publicly.